codelovingcat/codelovingcat/README.md

-# Hi there I am Ürem👋 🎯
+# 👋 Hi there
-## I am Ürem from Turkey.
-I live in İstanbul is a historical and very beautiful city.  🚀 👨🏾‍🚀  👩🏼‍💻
+### 🎯 I am Ürem from Turkey.
+I live in İstanbul is a historical and very beautiful city.
+I Urea from Turkey.
+I live in Istanbul, a historical and beautiful city.
+I have been working as a Software Developer for about 3 years.
+I focus on learning while working on projects.🚀 👨🏾‍🚀  👩🏼‍💻

 ![robokop](https://user-images.githubusercontent.com/36550960/107927036-222f7f80-6f7f-11eb-9b97-b51bf37f4984.gif)